1. Blog

 Featured image

 Between 2019 and 2020, there were approximately 250 million app downloads every day.
 That, of course, is an enormous amount — but downloads alone don’t necessarily mean success.
 Are consumers actually using that app or are they downloading it and forgetting about it, ultimately offloading it or deleting it entirely?
-For a development company, the sheer volume of downloads isn’t enough to turn a profit.
+For a software development company, the sheer volume of downloads isn’t enough to turn a profit.

 When you give your users a taste of your app before asking them to commit to it, will it actually encourage them to engage more meaningfully with your product?
 That’s precisely what you can test with Apple’s App Clips and Google’s Instant Apps.
 Here’s how the tech giants have sought to give businesses an additional way to attract users to their products.